code4recovery/12-step-meeting-list/readme.txt

 The code above will add "Open" and "Closed" flags to the meeting name.

-= When there are notes on a meeting, can I indicate that somehow in the meeting list? = Yes, with CSS.
-Rows that have meeting notes will have a 'notes' class.
-To add an asterisk, for example, try this:

-	div#tsml tr.notes a:after { content: "*"; }

 = Can I import a custom spreadsheet format? =
 If you don't mind some PHP programming, then yes!
 Create a function called `tsml_import_reformat`, and use it to reformat your incoming data to the standard format